sitaramakrishna/obj-c_practice/README.md

     -Work with NSStrings
 <h5>Tap Or Hold Counter - May 5, 2016</h5>
   I learned how to:
     -Trigger functions using NSTimer
     -Use multi-action UIButton
+<h5>iAd - May 5, 2016</h5>
+  I learned how to:
+    -Integrate iAd